Skip to content

 <script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>

-Replace YOUR_WIDGET_ID with the widget ID from the dashboard.
+Replace YOUR_WIDGET_ID with the real dashboard value.

 Next.js (App Router)